ricsanfre/pi-cluster/docs/_docs/gateway.md

 ## Unbuntu boot from USB

-The installation procedure followed is the described [here](/docs/ubuntu/) using cloud-init configuration files (`user-data` and `network-config`) for `gateway`, depending on the storage architectural option selected:
+The installation procedure followed is the described in ["Ubuntu OS Installation"](/docs/ubuntu/) using cloud-init configuration files (`user-data` and `network-config`) for `gateway`, depending on the storage architectural option selected:

 | Storage Architeture| User data    | Network configuration |
 |--------------------| ------------- |-------------|